the1des/make-tweet/README.md

 # MakeTweet

-This script generates a tweet about a given keyword, tailored to a selected user profile, and generates a DALL-E style image to go with it.
+This code generates a tweet about a given keyword and creates an image to accompany the tweet using the DALL-E API from OpenAI.

 ## Requirements